Rafael Hernández Airport

-In the past, the airport has been served by a number of passenger air carriers operating scheduled jet service including American Airlines, Arrow Air, Capitol Air, Continental Airlines, Kiwi International Airlines, Pan Am (II and III),Trans World Airlines (TWA), Southeast Airlines, Aeronaves de Puerto Rico and Delta Connection, and also by Etihad Crystal Cargo and Turkish Airlines Cargo on the cargo airline side.
-Taesa flew in 1996 from Mexico City International Airport in Mexico City, and in 1985, Arrow Air operated domestic McDonnell Douglas DC-10 wide body jet service on a once a week basis to the airport from San Juan (SJU) as well DC-10 nonstop flights six days a week from JFK International Airport (JFK) in New York.
-Pan Am III also flew jets between Aguadilla and San Juan during the early 2000s.
+In the past, the airport has been served by passenger air carriers operating scheduled jet service, including American Airlines, Arrow Air, Capitol Air, Continental Airlines, Kiwi International Airlines, Pan Am (II and III),Trans World Airlines (TWA), Southeast Airlines, Aeronaves de Puerto Rico, and Delta Connection, and also by Etihad Crystal Cargo and Turkish Airlines Cargo on the cargo airline side.
+Taesa flew in 1996 from Mexico City International Airport in Mexico City.

+In 1985, Arrow Air operated domestic McDonnell Douglas DC-10 wide-body jet service on a once-a-week basis to Aguadilla from San Juan, and nonstop flights six days a week from New York JFK.
+Pan Am III flew jets between Aguadilla and San Juan in the early 2000s.
 Currently, although the airport lacks non-stop flights to Asia, it is the only airport in Puerto Rico served by an Asian commercial airline, in this case by Emirates Sky Cargo.

 History

 In 1939, the Army sent Major George C. Kenney to Puerto Rico to conduct a preliminary survey of possible air base sites on Puerto Rico.
-He examined a total of 42 sites and declared that Punta Borinquen the best site for a major air base.
-Planted sugar cane farms covered some 3796 acre that the government purchased for military use in the first week of September 1939 at a cost of $1,215,000.
+He examined 42 sites and declared that Punta Borinquen the best site for a major air base.
+In September 1939, the government purchased 3796 acre of sugar cane farms for military use, for $1,215,000.
 Later that year, Major Karl S. Axtater assumed command of what was to become Borinquen Army Air Field.

 With the establishment of an independent United States Air Force in 1947, the complex was renamed Ramey Air Force Base in 1948.
 Ramey AFB was home to a Strategic Air Command bombardment wing and housed a number of B-36 Peacemaker intercontinental bombers.
-The B-36s were later replaced by B-52 Stratofortress heavy bombers and KC-135 Stratotanker aerial refueling aircraft, while a tenant weather reconnaissance squadron operated WB-47 Stratojet and WC-130 Hercules aircraft.
+The B-36s were later replaced by B-52 Stratofortress heavy bombers and KC-135 Stratotanker aerial refueling aircraft.

+A tenant weather reconnaissance squadron operated WB-47 Stratojet and WC-130 Hercules aircraft.
 Due to the size and weight of the B-36, the runway at Ramey had to be built to a length of 11702 ft and a width of 200 ft, added an 870 ft Blast Pad at each end and a 50 ft shoulder on each side.

-The closure of what became Ramey Air Force Base began in 1971 and lasted until 1973.
+In 1971, the closure of what became Ramey Air Force Base began and lasted until 1973.
 Following its closure, it was converted into a civilian airport.
-It used to receive domestic commercial flights by Prinair and Vieques Air Link as well as service from JFK International Airport in New York City with Capitol Air, and Boeing 720 passenger flights from Miami operated by Southeast Airlines.
-It is also noted for being the place that the large clothing company, Wrangler Jeans used to land their planes filled with company-related cargo as part of their airline operation, Wrangler Aviation, which was later renamed to Sky Lease Cargo.
+It used to receive domestic commercial flights by Prinair and Vieques Air Link as well as service from New York JFK with Capitol Air, and Boeing 720 passenger flights from Miami operated by Southeast Airlines.
+It is also noted for being the place that the large clothing company, Wrangler Jeans, used to land their planes filled with company-related cargo as part of their airline operation, Wrangler Aviation, which was later renamed to Sky Lease Cargo.